t-jor/t-jor/README.md

 # Hi there 👋

 I’ve always been drawn to understanding how people use products — what works, what doesn’t, and why.
 After 15+ years in product management, I wanted to go deeper and learn how to build the analytical pipelines, models, and dashboards behind better decisions.

-Over the past year, as part of my professional transition and hands-on analytics training, I built several end-to-end projects that reflect real modern data-stack workflows.
+Over the past year, as part of my professional transition and hands-on analytics training, I built several end-to-end projects that mirror real modern data-stack workflows.

 Today I focus on building clean, thoughtful analytics that bridge product understanding and modern data engineering.